Overall Everton had a positive November, picking up six points from a possible nine and turning in some encouraging performances.

 Everton probed repeatedly in the second half but couldn't find a way past Tim Krul.

-A reaction to the defeat in the North East was needed and it came in the shape of a hard-fought Goodison Park victory.
+A reaction to the defeat at St James' Park was needed and it came in the shape of a hard fought Goodison Park victory.

-The Blues confirmed the win when they were awarded a penalty for a push on Louis Saha by Wolves defender Steven Ward.
-Baines coolly slotted into the bottom left-hand corner and Everton recorded their second home league win of the season.
+The Blues confirmed the win when they were awarded a penalty from a push on Louis Saha by Wolves defender Steven Ward.
+Baines coolly slotted into the bottom left hand corner and Everton recorded their second home league win of the season.

-More good news came Everton's way before the month was out as Fellaini confirmed his desire to remain at Goodison Park by penning a new five-year-deal.
+More good news came Everton's way this month as Fellaini confirmed his desire to remain at Everton by penning a new five-year-deal.